kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/14/achievement-unlocked-colonoscopy.md

 One is anesthetized for the procedure.
 I remember the anesthesiologist asking the doctor "Should I put him to sleep now?" and the next thing I remember is waking up in the recovery room.
 After a meal and a long nap at home, it's like nothing ever happened.

+I have some pictures, but don't worry, I won't share them.

-So now I'm part of the colonoscopy club, but I don't plan to attend another meeting until I'm 60.
+So now I'm part of the colonoscopy club.
+I don't plan to attend another meeting until I'm 60.